Hot Flashes: Get Help With Your Menopause Today

 Your endocrine glands manufacture and secrete hormones including the pituitary, thyroid, parathyroid, thymus, adrenals, pancreas, gonads and other glandular tissues located in your intestines, kidneys, lungs, heart, and blood vessels.
 The endocrine system works with your nervous system to keep your body in balance within a constantly changing environment.
 When your body stops producing certain levels of hormones, such as estrogen, progesterone, and testosterone, the onset of menopause occurs.

 This transition naturally occurs between the ages of 40 to 55, but some women have experienced the change in the early 30s and as late as their 60s.
 It doesn’t happen all at once.
 Typically there is a transition period before menopause that is commonly called perimenopause.
+This is typically when you start feeling menopause hot flashes in most women.

 During this time, the female body begins to produce fewer female hormones including estrogen and progesterone.
-This change in hormone levels causes the symptoms that send us looking for answers, such as hot flashes, sudden mood swings, and changes in our menstrual cycles.
+This change in hormone levels causes the symptoms that send us looking for answers, such as menopause hot flashes, sudden mood swings, and changes in our menstrual cycles.

 This is a very important time in every women’s life to take care of yourself.